HGVSnomenclature/VarNomen/_bg-material/refseq2.md

 a sequence file that is used as a **reference to describe variants** that are present in a sequence analysed.

+This section has been updated based on the accepted proposal [_SVD-WG008 (Reference Sequences)_](http://varnomen.hgvs.org/bg-material/consultation/svd-wg008/).

 A sequence variant is defined in the context of a **reference sequence** which must be referred to by means of a unique **sequence identifier**.
 Because a reference sequence defines the [_numbering system_](https://varnomen.hgvs.org/bg-material/numbering/){:target="\_blank"} and default state of a sequence (e.g. coding transcript, non-coding transcript), accurately interpreting a sequence variant requires that both the reference sequence and its corresponding identifier are unchangeable.

 *	reference sequences **must** come from data sources that provide stable and permanent identifiers, e.g. RefSeq (NCBI) and Ensembl (EBI).
 A source that permits updating of sequence records associated with an existing sequence identifier **must not** be used, i.e. a change in the reference sequence **must** trigger a change in the sequence identifier